-- The size of the community (smaller communities might have fewer hazards, but also fewer planning and response resources for the hazards they do have); - □ The level of danger (small communities are sometimes surrounded by large industry); and - ☐ Preparedness for planning (some communities have active planning agencies, but other communities have yet to form their first planning committee).
+- The size of the community (smaller communities may have fewer hazards, but also fewer planning and response resources for the hazards they do have); - The level of danger (small communities are sometimes surrounded by large industry or are transportation corridors between cities with large industries); and - Preparedness for planning (some communities have active planning agencies, while other communities have yet to form their first planning committee).

 There is no single right way to write a plan.
 This guidance presents a comprehensive approach to planning.
 Small communities with few planning resources, or communities with few or no threatening hazards, can choose the planning elements appropriate to their circumstances.
-Every community, however, should evaluate its preparedness for responding to a hazardous materials incident, and plan accordingly.
+Every community, however, should evaluate its preparedness for responding to a hazardous materials incident, and act accordingly.

-Fourteen Federal agencies have cooperated to produce this guidance.
-We have tried to make this guide consistent with other guides you might use during the planning process.
+Sixteen Federal agencies have cooperated to produce this guidance.
+We have tried to make this guide consistent with other guides that might be used during the planning process.
 We hope that this unified approach will help your community.
+[This page intentionally left blank]